 Epicurus operated with a highly limited number of elementary principles in nature — he did not know the concept of force, for example, or the associated ideas of attraction and repulsion among atoms, not to mention more arcane properties — and for all his efforts to account for all the physical features of the world on the basis of this theory, paradoxes remained.
-An excellent one is posed by Sextus Empiricus (Against the Physicists = M 10.144–48), which at the same time gives an idea of how Epicurean atoms were understood to behave.
+An excellent one is posed by Sextus Empiricus (Against the Physicists = M 10.144–48), which at the same time gives an idea of how Epicurean atoms were understood to behave (at least in Sextus' time, late 2nd century AD).
 Sextus imagined two atoms separated by a distance of nine minima, traveling at the same speed (as atoms must) toward each other; after four temporal minima, the atoms would be one spatial minimum apart.
 Then what?
 They cannot meet in the middle of the remaining distance, by the very concept of a minimum.
 Nor can one cross the interval before the other, without violating the rule of equal velocity.
 But how, then, can they meet at all?
 We do not know an Epicurean reply to this conundrum.
 Perhaps atoms are always an even number of minimal spaces apart from one another.
-Or else, minima are always bundled in such large quantities that it is meaningless to speak of an odd or even number of minima between atoms; the Stoics, at all events, held that whether the number of stars, for example, is odd or even is absolutely or naturally non-evident (kathapax adela, Sextus Empiricus PH 2.97, M 8.147; physei adela, M 8.317–18).
+Or else, minima are always bundled in such large quantities that it is meaningless to speak of an odd or even number of minima between atoms; the Stoics, at all events, held that whether the number of stars, for example, is odd or even is absolutely or naturally non-evident (kathapax adela, Sextus Empiricus Outline of Pyrrhonism = PH 2.97, M 8.147; physei adela, M 8.317–18).
 But Epicurus believed that motion at the atomic level obeyed different laws from those that appear to operate at the level of macroscopic objects (that atomic motion is discontinuous is an example).
-Perhaps, then, he regarded the possibility of a collision under such circumstances as a consequence of this difference.
+Perhaps, then, motions over small numbers of minima were in some sense indiscernible.
 Finally, it possible that he discounted such a puzzle as a purely mathematical paradox, since it is recorded that he had little interest in mathematics as a separate science from physics and believed it to be irrelevant to the proper study of physics.

 Epicurus now has in place the fundamental constituents of his natural world, and he might have stopped here, with atoms and void and the denial, on the grounds of inconceivability, of any other kind of basic physical principle.
 All secondary properties, such as color and taste, will be explained as epiphenomena of atomic combinations, and perception of things at a distance by the continual emission of infinitesimally thin laminas from objects, which maintain the relevant features of the source (in the case of vision, for example, the laminas will preserve the atomic patterns specific to the color and shape of the object) and directly stimulate the relevant sense organ.
 This is a tricky thesis, and again posed puzzles: how do the lamina or simulacra, as Lucretius called them, of a mountain enter the eye, for example?
 In fragments?
 By somehow shrinking?
 We do not know the answer to this one.
 A few more concepts fill in the picture of the natural world: thus, Epicurus denies that there can be infinitely many kinds of atoms, for then all shapes (which define the kinds) at any given magnitude would be exhausted and atoms would have to reach visible proportions, which we know that they do not (this argument depends on the idea of minima, discussed further below); instead, the number of kinds (i.e., shapes of various microscopic sizes) is inconceivably large but “not strictly infinite,” whereas the number of each kind of atom is simply infinite (LH 55–56).
 This condition is also invoked to explain why there is a limit on possible types of combinations of atoms, and hence on the number of viable species of things in the perceptible world: if there were infinitely many kinds of atoms, Epicurus believed, they could combine to generate absolutely anything — an infinity of different sorts of thing.

 But an infinite number of solid and therefore indivisible atoms of finitely many kinds, such as Epicurus' theory provides, are enough to avoid the possibility of the universe crumbling into nothing.
 Why did Epicurus complicate matters still further with the doctrine that atoms themselves consist of still smaller parts in the form of mathematically minimal expanses, as we saw above that he does?
 Finite bodies, according to Epicurus, had to be composed of smaller expanses, and if there were no lower limit in size to such expanses, one would have to imagine traversing such a body in an infinite number of moves — but then, however small these infinitesimals might be, the object that contained them, Epicurus reasoned, would have to be infinitely large (LH 56–57).
 What are such minima like?
 Epicurus asks us to think of the smallest perceptible thing.
 It differs from larger visible entities in that it has no sub-parts to be traversed with the eye: if you do attempt to visualize such sub-parts, they simply coincide with the original perceptible minimum.
 Since such minimal visible entities have no parts, they do not touch edge to edge (edges are parts), and yet they measure out the body that contains them, larger bodies having more such minima.
 By analogy with the visible, then, we conceive of the smallest part of an atom (LH 58–59).
 This conception resembles the way points exist in a line, according to Aristotle, since they too do not touch, nor can they exist independently.
 But Epicurean minima differ from points in that they are physical expanses and so have extension.
 This looks like a contradictory state of affairs: can we imagine, for example, an atom consisting of just two minima?
 Or ten?
 It would be like counting up the least visible bits of a perceptible object.
-Geometrical problems arise as well if we imagine shapes like cubes containing finite numbers of minima all packed together, since diagonals are incommensurable with edges, but the minima will not fit together in such a way as to allow such incommensurability.
+Geometrical problems arise as well, since it was known that the side and diagonal of a cube, for example, were incommensurable, yet both must, it would appear, be composed of finite and hence commensurable numbers of minima.
 On the assumption that Epicurus was aware of and cared about such puzzles, it has been suggested that he thought any atom consists of a not strictly infinite, but inconceivably large — and so “not strictly finite” — number of minima (see Konstan 1989a): thus, the minimum may be imagined as the inverse of the number of kinds of atoms postulated by Epicurus, a quantity that takes on a quasi-technical status as a special order of magnitude.
 But sufficient evidence for this hypothesis is lacking.